ThomasBollmeier/hackeme/README.md

-# hackeme-native
+# hackeme
-A LISP like language that compiles to various target languages (Javascript, Assembly, etc.)
+A LISP like language that compiles to various target languages (C and others)